 In the event a youth makes a bad decision, breaks rules, or even breaks the law, it is important that age appropriate sentencing and community-based services are provided.
 Involved adults are also necessary to keep young people active in their own rehabilitation.
 Using techniques such as diversion programs and family conferencing, jurisdictions are learning to work with parents—not against them—for the benefit of youth.

 DCJ strongly believes that no kids, regardless of their crime, belong in the adult system.
 Research has revealed that the front lobe, which develops impulse control, does not fully develop until around age 25.
-In 2008, the U.S. Department of Justice and the Centers for Disease Control and Prevention found that transferring youth to the adult criminal justice system does not protect the community and substantially increases the likelihood that youth will re-offend.
+In 2008, the U.S. Department of Justice and the Centers for Disease Control and Prevention found that transferring youth to the adult legal system does not protect the community and substantially increases the likelihood that youth will re-offend.
 Studies show that youth held in adult facilities are 36 times more likely to commit suicide and are at the greatest risk of sexual victimization.